Malaika Mihambo

-Malaika Mihambo ([maˈlaɪ̯ka miːˈhamboː]; born 3 February 1994) is a German athlete and the current Olympic and world champion in long jump.
+Malaika Mihambo ([maˈlaɪ̯ka miːˈhamboː]; born 3 February 1994) is a German athlete, 2020 Olympic champion and 2022 world champion in long jump.
+At the 2024 Summer Olympics, Mihambo added a silver medal in the long jump.

 Career

-Mihambo's athletic career began around 2009, when at the age of 15 she became the German under-16 champion with the heptathlon team as well as setting a best performance with the 4x100 meters relay team that lasted until 2018.
+Mihambo's athletic career began around 2009, when at the age of 15 she became the German under-16 champion with the heptathlon team.
+She also set the best performance, with the 4 × 100 meters relay team that lasted until 2018.
 In the long jump she finished ninth at the 2011 World Youth Championships, then competed at the 2012 World Junior Championships and the 2013 World Championships, without reaching the final.
 She also won the gold medal at the 2013 European Junior Championships, and finished fourth at the 2014 European Championships.

 Her first senior major event Mihambo won at the 2014 European Team Championships, setting the new championship record with a jump of 6.90 meters.
 In 2015, she won the gold medal at the European U23 Championships and finished sixth at the World Championships.
 She narrowly missed a medal at the 2016 Summer Olympics, finishing fourth, but won the bronze medal at the 2016 European Athletics Championships.
 Then a serious foot injury ruined her preparations for the 2017 World Championships.
 After difficult months with an uncertain sporting future the injury was overcome, and she finished fifth at the World Indoor Championships.

 With the gold medal at the 2018 European Athletics Championships, Mihambo's star began to rise into the world's top long jump.
 In 2019, she had her most successful season so far with a series of jumps over 7 meters.
 She won the IAAF Diamond League and became world champion for the first time.
 In 2021 Mihambo crowned Olympic champion at the Summer Olympics in Tokyo with a jump of 7.00 meters, beating Brittney Reese and Ese Brume, both with 6.97 meters.
 Mihambo experienced the preliminary highlight of her career as the first European to become world champion in the long jump at least twice in a row – at the 2022 World Athletics Championships she defended her world title from 2019 with a SB of 7.12 meters and won the gold medal again.
 This also makes her the first long jumper ever to win at the world's most important track and field competitions four times in consecutive years.
-The streak came to an end during the 2022 European Championships - ailing in health but with a huge support of the home crowd, Mihambo managed a 7.03m leap to finish silver, while Ivana Vuleta (SRB) became the new European champion with 3cm more; Jazmin Sawyers (representing England) won the bronze medal (6.80m).
+The streak came to an end during the 2022 European Championships - ailing in health but with a huge support of the home crowd, Mihambo managed a 7.03 m leap to finish silver, while Ivana Vuleta (SRB) became the new European champion with 3 cm more; Jazmin Sawyers (representing England) won the bronze medal (6.80 m).